 Besides, who can resist more than two hours of James Stewart?
 Not me.

 As it does every year, the movie will air this weekend on network TV, and you can be sure we'll be front-row-center on our couch in our finest pajamas.
 With these amazing Vegan Barbecue Meatballs for company.

-On to the recipe now, which is just as gorgeous as these pots and pans.
-Our favorite way to munch on these is to pile a few into a bun for a meatball sandwich, and then sit back and watch Clarence take George on a life-changing journey.
+On to the recipe for these bbq vegan meatballs now.
+Our favorite way to munch on these is to pile a few meatballs into a bun for a meatball sandwich, and then sit back and watch Clarence take George on a life-changing journey.